adamsondavid/tapw/README.md

 - Focus on **DX**: fast local development and seamless deployments.
 - Optimized for **serverless platforms** like Vercel Edge, Netlify, Cloudflare Pages, and Deno Deploy.
 Easy **Docker** deployment for environments that support containers.

+## ⚠️ Limitations
+No Server-Side Rendering: This template only supports Vue.js in an old fashioned way as Single Page Application.
+SSR is not supported at this time.
+Please do not use this template in production if you care about features like SEO!

 ## 🛠️ Supported Deployments

 ### First-Class Support: